-- The objective or activities of the legal person are contrary to law, public order or good morals - The legal person was founded in material violation of the law or if the memorandum of association was entered into or the foundation resolution was adopted under circumstances due to which the memorandum or resolution is void, and the corresponding violation cannot be subsequently eliminated - The articles of association of the legal person are contrary to law to a significant extent - The legal person does not comply with the requirements established for the legal person by law. - The authority of the management board or a body substituting for the management board of the legal person terminated more than two years prior and a new management board or substituting body has not been elected
+- The objective or activities of the legal person are contrary to law, public order or good morals - The legal person was founded in material violation of the law or if the memorandum of association was entered into or the foundation resolution was adopted under circumstances due to which the memorandum or resolution is void, and the corresponding violation cannot be subsequently eliminated

+- The activities of the foundation do not comply with the requirements provided for in § 2 of this Act or with objectives of the foundation set out in the articles of association - The assets of the foundation are clearly insufficient for the achievement of its objectives, and acquisition of sufficient assets in the immediate future is unlikely - The management board has not submitted a petition for dissolution prescribed by law - The foundation has not appointed the contact person - The articles of association of the legal person are contrary to law to a significant extent - The legal person does not comply with the requirements established for the legal person by law - The authority of the management board or a body substituting for the management board of the legal person terminated more than two years prior and a new management board or substituting body has not been elected

-21. Is there a maximum that can be spent on office/administration costs in civil law and/or tax law?
+22. Is there a maximum that can be spent on office/administration costs in civil law and/or tax law?
 If yes, what is the amount?